Skip to content

 Once the closet is empty take this time to clean it.

-I usually wash the walls with hot water and a small amount of dish soap.
+I usually wash the walls with hot, soapy water.
 If the closet smells put a bowl of vinegar in there to soak up the smell.
 Be careful not to spill it.

 Once the closet is clean you can start sorting the stuff that was in it.